-TransGrid considers that there is only one feasible option from a technological and project delivery perspective, ie, replacing or refurbishing the identified corroded components, as well as removing the asbestos paint, in one stage.
+TransGrid considers that there is only one feasible option from a technological and project delivery perspective, ie, remediating or replacing the identified corroded components in one stage.

-This section provides more information on the scope for this option.
-It also outlines the options considered but not progressed and how Option 1 is not expected to have a material inter-network impact.
+This section provides more information on the scope and cost of this option.
+It also outlines options considered but not progressed and how Option 1 is not expected to have a material inter-network impact.

-Option 1 below is considered to be both technically and commercially feasible and is able to be implemented in sufficient time, to meet the identified need.7 In addition, all works under this option is assumed to be completed in accordance with the relevant standards and the components shall be replaced with the objective of minimal modification, to the wider transmission assets.
+Option 1 below is considered to be both technically and commercially feasible and able to be implemented in sufficient time to meet the identified need.
+In addition, all works under this option is assumed to be completed in accordance with the relevant standards and components shall be remediated or replaced as appropriate with the objective of minimal modification to the wider transmission assets.